-The Towson, MD office of the firm concentrates its practice in:
+The Sparks, MD office of the firm specializes in:

 There are many legal documents involved in the development of estate plans.
-An experienced estate planning attorney can help generate vital documents such as wills, trusts, powers of attorney, and advanced health care directives.
+An experienced estate planning attorney can help generate vital documents such as wills, trusts, power of attorney, and advance health care directives.

 Planning for health care, incapacity or mental incompetence, receipt of benefits and more.

 Attorneys who focus their practice on assisting the elderly or disabled persons, on protecting the individual, their families, and preserving their property/affairs are often referred to as Elder Law attorneys.

 Medicaid Planning, Applications and Appeals of Benefit Denials